markalanboyd/Audulus-DSP/README.md

 At the end of the frame, the `output` table is emptied to the next node in the signal flow outside of the DSP node.
 The `input` table is also filled with the next frame of samples.

+---
+## Declaring Variables and Functions

-Global variables and variables that need to be initiated before use are declared above the `process()` function.
+Global variables are declared above the `process()` function.
 You do not need make a separate `init()` function.

 ![Global Variable Declaration](/docs/img/global-variable-declaration.png)

 Declare functions to be used within your `process()` function above it.
+You do not need to declare top-level functions as local, but if you have a function within a function, you should declare it as `local`.

 ![Declaring Functions](/docs/img/declaring-functions.png)